LeweyM/LeweyM.github.io/personal-site/content/posts/6-Pretty-Vizualizations.md

 The problem is that the transition from `1` to `2` remains, which leads to the dangling `State` `1` remaining in our drawing.

 Let's remove those dangling transitions.
-When copying the transitions, let's look at the node we're going to, find the nodes which point to them, and delete those transitions.
+When merging transitions, we want to;
+1. copy the transitions from `State 1` to `State 0`
+2. remove those transitions from `State 1`

 ```diff
 // adds the transitions of other State (s2) to this State (s).//